bdurand/ultra_settings/README.md

 MyServiceConfiguration.instance.host
 ```

 You can add configurations as methods onto the `UltraSettings` object.
-By default the configuration class name will be guessed (i.e. "my_service" maps to "MyServiceConfiguration").
+By default the configuration class name will be guessed (i.e. "my_service" maps to `MyServiceConfiguration`).
 ```ruby
 UltraSettings.add(:my_service)
 UltraSettings.my_service.host